ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 <center> <img src="/images/post_4/post_4-03.png" width="600" height="450"> </center>

-First of all, we showed the students' complains about the commute environment throgh the qualitative survey we received in advance.

-< Students said !! >
-- Difficult to get home at night due to <u>early last train times.</u>
-- There is no subway, so we <u>need more buses.</u>
-- <u>The lack of direct routes</u> is inconvenient
-- <u>Too many people</u> and not enough buses during commute hours.

 <center> <img src="/images/post_4/post_4-04.png" width="600" height="450"> </center>

-This is something that often comes up as a student government pledge, but we've seen very little improvement.

 <center> <img src="/images/post_4/post_4-05.png" width="600" height="450"> </center>

-Many students take the city bus.
-Almost 25% of students use buses to get to school !!

-## Take a survey with commuters.

 <center> <img src="/images/post_4/post_4-06.png" width="600" height="450"> </center>